-Finding a business partner is often a great way to finance your business, particularly if the partner has his own or access to capital.
+Finding a business partner is often a great way to finance your new business, particularly if the partner has his own or access to capital.

-One concern that entrepreneurs have (rightfully) is that if they partner with someone and that person puts in the initial funding, that the partner will own more of the company then they do.
-This is in fact typically the case.
+One concern that entrepreneurs have (rightfully) is that if they partner with someone and that person puts in the initial funding, that partner will own more of the company than they do.
+This is typically the case.

-To overcome this, you can earn “sweat equity” in your business prior to taking on the partner.
+To overcome this, you can earn “sweat equity” in your business before taking on the partner.
 “Sweat equity” is a term used to describe the contribution made to a project by people who contribute their time and effort, and not their money.

-You can earn “sweat equity” by completing a lot of the non-capital-intensive work such as coming up with the business idea, researching the market, and developing the business plan.
+You can earn “sweat equity” by completing a lot of the non-capital-intensive work such as coming up with a new business idea, researching the market, and developing the business plan.

 At this point, your business has a lot more value (than if it were still solely an idea) and then you can seek a partner.
-The partner then buys-in to the business.
-That is, they write a check to the business in order to get a meaningful equity stake and partner position.
+The partner then buys into the business.
+That is, they write a check to the business to get a meaningful equity stake and partner position.

-Several companies who are in the midst of developing products for long-term growth, generate short-term revenues to fund their companies by offering consulting.
+Several companies who are developing products for long-term growth generate short-term revenues to fund their companies by offering to consult.

 This consulting not only brings in revenue but oftentimes also creates relationships with customers that will purchase their products in the future.